Microsoft Entra application management policies API overview

 There are two types of policy controls:

-• App (application or service principal) management policies that allow inclusion or exclusion of individual applications from the tenant default policy.
+- App (application or service principal) management policies that allow individual applications to be included or excluded from the tenant default policy.

 Tenant default app management policy